A Globetrotters favourite and a true hidden gem for families – everything you need to know for planning a family visit to Broome WA

 Staying anywhere near the Town Beach you will also have access to a lovely splash area and cafe and this is the best location for Staircase to the Moon.

-Those on a budget or caravaning, there’s a great guide to best caravan parks around Broome written by Big World Small Pockets – she gives a thumbs up to Broome Caravan Park – albeit it’s quite far out of town but plenty of space for kids to run around.
-Her top billing though is Cable Beach Caravan Park (across the road from the beachside villas we mention above!).
+Those on a budget or caravanning, there’s a great guide to best caravan parks around Broome written by Big World Small Pockets – she gives a thumbs up to Broome Caravan Park – albeit it’s quite far out of town but plenty of space for kids to run around.
+Her top billing though is Cable Beach Caravan Park (across the road from the beachside villas we mentioned above!).

 Note we personally use and recommend HotelsCombined, linked in this post for comparing quotes on best pricing offered by global booking companies.